sotoblanco/BTC_Price_Prediction/README.md

 Bitcoin is a cryptocurrency that trades on the financial market, investor use metrics and indicators based on historical data to predict the future movement of the price, predicting price is usually not enough for investor to develop a successful trading strategy, a lot of things needs to be considered, such as time and also constraints about risk willing to take and how long they keep with the assets.

-Usually strategies follows trading guidelines and operators such as stop loss as measure of risk, take profit as measure of getting out of the market and entry as signal of exposure to the market, however, statistical decision based on probabilities is something we haven't seen yet with the amount of frequency we would like.
+Usually, strategies follows trading guidelines and operators such as stop loss as measure of risk, take profit as measure of getting out of the market and entry as signal of exposure to the market, however, statistical decision based on probabilities is something we haven't seen yet with the amount of frequency we would like.

 In this repository we evaluate the market based on certain indicators that allow to allocate probabilities on price zones, a key aspect about this repository is that it is not intended to be a strategy since it won't have the components needed to entry and exit a position, or even risk management, it would only show probabilities of certain regions of the market which can be used to reduce uncertainty in an already develop strategy.

-For meet with this goal every day after 9am EST we get a new set of predicted features that feeds the ML service and returns a probability of reaching a zone of the market, the data gets hourly updates so every time you run the predicted notebook you will see how the price change but the probability and the line remain in the same place until the next day.
+To meet with this goal, every day after 9 am UTC-4 we get a new set of predicted features that feeds the ML service and returns a probability of reaching a zone of the market, the data gets hourly updates so every time you run the predicted notebook you will see how the price change but the probability and the line remain in the same place until the next day at 9 am UTC-4.

 ## Data